n0stal6ic/unshackle-services/README.md

 Thanks to the following people for their contributions and suggestions:

-- FairTrade - OG KNPY Script
+- FairTrade - Original KNPY Script
-- iAmAwesom3 - Dynamic streams for PBSK
+- iAmAwesom3 - Dynamic stream selection for PBSK